TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/UserTSconfig.rst

       TYPO3\CMS\Info\Controller\TranslationStatusController = 0
    }

-If however we activate this configuration in the TSconfig of a certain backend user, that user would still be able to select this menu item because the value of his User TSconfig overrides the same value set in the Page TSconfig, just prefixed with `page.`:
+If we activate this configuration in the TSconfig of a certain backend user, that user would still be able to select this menu item because the value of his User TSconfig overrides the same value set in the Page TSconfig, just prefixed with `page.`: